kunj13/Pallet_Detection/README.md

 ---

 ## 🎉 Acknowledgments
 This project leverages open-source contributions from the ROS and AI communities.
-Special thanks to [SegFormer](https://github.com/NVIDIA/semantic-segmentation) (semnatic segmentation model) and [YOLOv5](https://github.com/ultralytics/yolov5) (object detection model)for their models and insights.
+Special thanks to [SegFormer](https://github.com/NVIDIA/semantic-segmentation) (semantic segmentation model) and [YOLOv5](https://github.com/ultralytics/yolov5) (object detection model) for their models and insights.

+---

+## 📊 Test Results
+In the `src/my_package/test_results` folder, you'll find an example of the pipeline’s output on a sample image.
+This includes:
+- The **original image**
+- The **YOLO-processed image** with bounding boxes
+- The **segmented image** from SegFormer

+These samples demonstrate the model’s effectiveness in detecting and segmenting pallets in real warehouse environments.